-Individuals who claimed to have spent at least one night
+Individuals who claimed to have spent at least one night sleeping rough in Sunderland per month

 It must be recognised that homelessness is about much more than housing.
 Homeless people often have complex underlying problems that can be worsened by living on the streets.